ethereum/solidity-blog/_posts/2019-06-25-solidity-storage-array-bugs.md

 This blog post is about two bugs connected to storage arrays which are otherwise unrelated.
 Both have been present in the compiler for a long time and have only been discovered now even though a contract containing them should very likely show malfunctions in tests.

 Daenam Kim discovered an issue where invalid data is stored in connection with arrays of signed integers.
-This bug is present since Solidity 0.4.7 and we consider it the more serious of the two.
+This bug has been present since Solidity 0.4.7 and we consider it the more serious of the two.
 If these arrays use negative integers in a certain situation, it will cause data corruption and thus the bug should be easy to detect.

 Through the Ethereum bug bounty program, we received a report about a flaw within the new experimental ABI encoder (referred to as ABIEncoderV2).
 The new ABI encoder is still marked as experimental, but we nevertheless think that this deserves a prominent announcement since it is already used on mainnet.
 Credits to Ming Chuan Lin (of https://www.secondstate.io) for both discovering and fixing the bug!